Ancient Age (bourbon): Current products

 The product line also includes Ancient Age Preferred blended whiskey, bottled at 80 proof.

 Review

 About some variation of the brand, food critic Morgan Murphy said "The finish leapfrogs the tongue and goes straight to the throat."

+In popular culture

+Ancient Age is referred to several times in the novella Apt Pupil by Stephen King.
+Ancient Age is the brand of bourbon drunk by James Stewart’s and Arthur O'Connell’s characters in Otto Preminger's 1959 film, Anatomy of a Murder.